-- 9. Upon completion of the master's thesis or doctoral dissertation, a Final Oral Examination will be scheduled, held, and evaluated by the thesis or dissertation committee.
+Upon completion of the master's thesis or doctoral dissertation, a Final Oral Examination will be scheduled, held, and evaluated by the thesis or dissertation committee.
 At least two weeks prior, all committee members should be provided with a clean copy of the thesis or dissertation.
 The date chosen should allow sufficient time for the student's committee members to read and judge the manuscript and allow the student sufficient time to make any necessary corrections prior to the Graduate School deadline associated with the anticipated commencement.
-The oral examination is open to all members of the University community, although responsibility for the examination itself is vested in the committee, which has supervised the research.
-The examination is intended to center upon the context of the thesis, or dissertation itself, although it may extend into areas within the general scope of Psychology. - 10.
+The oral examination is open to all members of the University community, although responsibility for the examination is intended to center upon the context of the thesis, or dissertation itself, although it may extend into areas within the general scope of Psychology.

 The chair and members of the thesis or dissertation committee must sign the appropriate forms obtained from the Graduate School or Psychology Department (APPENDIX L; FORM 3) to certify successful completion of the Final Oral Examination.
-The student is responsible for obtaining these forms and filling out the necessary background information prior to the final oral examination. - 11.
+The student is responsible for obtaining these forms and filling out the necessary background information prior to the final oral examination.

 Following the Final Oral Examination any further corrections or revisions to the thesis or dissertation are executed.
 For theses and dissertations, three unbound copies of the final manuscript, with a summary abstract (600 words or less) and the appropriately signed Graduate School forms, are then transmitted to the office of the Graduate School on or before the date specified in the current Graduate School Calendar.
 Theses/dissertations should be submitted and approved by the Graduate School no later than the end of the semester following the defense.